-Statutory approvals and relevant consultation may be required to be completed by the proponent either within the process or on confirmation the proposal has been endorsed.
+Statutory approvals and relevant consultation may be required to be completed by the proponent either within the process or following confirmation the proposal has been endorsed by Cabinet.
 This will be clearly articulated to the proponent and disclosed publicly where appropriate.